-- Linking Evaluation 2009 This evaluation was of the Bradford Schools Linking programme as it had evolved and was being adopted in other local authority areas.
+- Linking Evaluation 2009 This evaluation considered the Bradford Schools Linking programme as it had evolved and was being adopted in other local authority areas.

-- Evaluation 2006 This evaluation was of the Bradford Schools Linking Programme and was led by Anni Raw.
+- Evaluation 2006 This evaluation was of the impact of Bradford Schools Linking Programme and was led by Anni Raw.

 UNIVERSITY OF KENT